plum-umd/cmsc330-public/projects/p3/README.md

 The heart of SmallC is your evaluator.
 We have already implemented `Lexer` and `Parser` modules that deal with constructing tokens and creating the AST out of a program.
 Where your code picks up is with a representation of SmallC programs as OCaml datatypes, which you are then responsible for evaluating according the rules below.
 A program is made up of a series of statements and expressions:

 - Statements represent the structure of a program - declarations, assignments, control flow, and prints in the case of SmallC. - Expressions represent operations on data - variable lookups, mathematical and boolean operations, and comparison.
-Expressions can't affect the environment, and as a result only return a `value_type` containing the value of the expression.
+Expressions can't affect the environment, and as a result only return a `value` containing the value of the expression.

 You are responsible for implementing two functions, `eval_expr` and `eval_stmt` in that order.
 Each of these takes as an argument an `environment` (given in `types.ml`) that is a map from a variable to its current value.
 Statements may change the values of variables, so `eval_stmt` returns a possibly updated environment.